Wild Bill Hickok: Killings as sheriff

-In September 1869, his first month as sheriff, Hickok killed two men.
-The first was Bill Mulvey, who was rampaging through town, drunk, shooting out mirrors and whisky bottles behind bars.
-Citizens warned Mulvey to behave, because Hickok was sheriff.
-Mulvey angrily declared that he had come to town to kill Hickok.
+Hickok killed two men in September 1869 during his first month as sheriff.
+The first was Bill Mulvey, who was galloping through town on a rampage, drunk, shooting out mirrors and whisky bottles behind bars.
+Citizens warned Mulvey to behave because Hickok was sheriff, but Mulvey angrily declared that he had come to town to kill Hickok.
 When he saw Hickok, he leveled his cocked rifle at him.
-Hickok waved his hand past Mulvey at some onlookers and yelled, "Don't shoot him in the back; he is drunk."
-Mulvey wheeled his horse around to face those who might shoot him from behind, and before he realized he had been fooled, Hickok shot him through the temple.
+Hickok waved his hand past Mulvey at some supposed onlookers and yelled, "Don't shoot him in the back; he is drunk."
+Mulvey wheeled his horse around to face those who might shoot him from behind, and Hickok shot him through the temple before he realized that he had been fooled.

-The second killed by Hickok was Samuel Strawhun, a cowboy, who was causing a disturbance in a saloon at 1:00 am on September 27, when Hickok and Lanihan went to the scene.
+The second man killed by Hickok was Samuel Strawhun, a cowboy who was causing a disturbance in a saloon at 1:00 a.m. on September 27 when Hickok and Lanihan went to the scene.
 Strawhun "made remarks against Hickok", and Hickok killed him with a shot through the head.
-Hickok said he had "tried to restore order".
-At the coroner's inquest into Strawhun's death, despite "very contradictory" evidence from witnesses, the jury found the shooting justifiable.
+Hickok said that he had "tried to restore order".
+A jury at the coroner's inquest found the shooting justifiable, despite "very contradictory" evidence from witnesses.

-On July 17, 1870, Hickok was attacked by two troopers from the 7th U.S. Cavalry, Jeremiah Lonergan and John Kyle (sometimes spelled Kile), in a saloon.
+On July 17, 1870, Hickok was attacked in a saloon by two troopers from the 7th U.S. Cavalry named Jeremiah Lonergan and John Kyle (sometimes spelled Kile).
 Lonergan pinned Hickok to the ground, and Kyle put his gun to Hickok's ear.
-When Kyle's weapon misfired, Hickok shot Lonergan, wounding him in the knee, and shot Kyle twice, killing him.
-Hickok lost his re-election bid to his deputy.
+Kyle's weapon misfired and Hickok shot Lonergan, wounding him in the knee, and then shot Kyle twice, killing him.
+Hickok again lost his re-election bid to his deputy.